Carbon-izer Presents Northwest Freeway (Outer Belt)

 Houston Methodist Hospital - Cypress / 24500 Northwest Freeway

 Originally this was a factory built c.
 1979 by Texas Instruments and spared the cuts the company faced in the mid-1980s, but closed in 1993.
 Hewlett-Packard picked up soon after for use as a call center but it closed sometime in the early 2000s, and in February 2007 it became the first new 290 park and ride since 1989.
 After a permanent park and ride facility was built next door, it remained empty again for a short while before 2010 when Sysco purchased it.
-Sysco moved out of the facility in 2020 and most of the building was demolished (save for one portion in the back) into the Cypress location of Houston Methodist, opened 2024 (over three new buildings).
+Sysco moved out of the facility in 2020 and most of the building was demolished (save for one portion in the back) into the Cypress location of Houston Methodist.
+There are also two other buildings on the property with different addresses.

 24815 Northwest Freeway

-The sign for "HW Shooting Range" remains but it has since closed.
+The sign for "HW Shooting Range" remains as of late 2025 but it has since closed.
 Originally, a natural lake, Hot Wells, was open for public swimming and picnics, and in 1973 Hot Wells Shooting Range opened.
 It closed in December 2017 following a manslaughter incident and reopened in 2018 as "HW Range & Training" before closing for good in 2022.
-The unprotected crossing still leads to a concrete plant, this will probably close if/when Greenhouse/Skinner goes across the railroad.
+As of November 2025 the crossing has a big red barricade across it after having orange barricades for months.
+The concrete plant that shared the crossing got a new driveway from Mound Road.
+The crossing and sign will likely be torn out in the near future.

 At Home / 24340 Northwest Fwy.